MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deploy-manage-removable-storage-group-policy.md

    - In the **Define device control policy groups** window, specify the network share file path containing the XML groups data.

    Take a look at the **Overview** > **Removable storage group**.
 You can create different group types.
-Here is one group example XML file for any removable storage and CDROM and Windows portable devices and approved USBs group: [XML file](https://github.com/microsoft/mdatp-devicecontrol/blob/main/Removable%20Storage%20Access%20Control%20Samples/Group%20Policy/Demo_Groups.xml)
+Here's one group example XML file for any removable storage and CDROM and Windows portable devices and approved USBs group: [XML file](https://github.com/microsoft/mdatp-devicecontrol/blob/main/Removable%20Storage%20Access%20Control%20Samples/Group%20Policy/Demo_Groups.xml)

 > [!NOTE]
 > Comments using XML comment notation `<!-- COMMENT -->` can be used in the Rule and Group XML files, but they must be inside the first XML tag, not the first line of the XML file.

 4. Create one XML file for access policy rule(s):

-   Use the properties in removable storage access policy rule(s) to create a XML for each group's removable storage access policy rule, save the XML file to network share, and devlier the setting setting as follows:
+   Use the properties in removable storage access policy rule(s) to create an XML for each group's removable storage access policy rule, save the XML file to network share, and deliver the setting as follows:

    - Go to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Microsoft Defender Antivirus** > **Device Control** > **Define device control policy rules**.